imWildCat/uniffi-rs-fullstack-examples/README.md

 Please feel free to drop me an email if you'd like to.
 Our solution is able to help you scale from zero to one million users, with minimum development cost.

+Things we can cover:

+* Super fast pipeline / continuous integration (CI) for cross-platform Rust (incl. iOS, macOS, Android, Windows and Linux, on GitHub or GitLab)
+* Common debugging techniques (incl. async/multi-threaded Rust for all platforms)
+* Performant bridge between Rust and Native/Web
+* Project structure and development strategy

 ## Questions?

 <https://github.com/imWildCat/uniffi-rs-fullstack-examples/discussions>